-Accounting principles generally accepted in the United States of America require that the management's discussion and analysis on pages 5A-5G, schedule of revenues, expenditures and changes in fund balances - budget and actual for the general fund on pages 46-47, schedule of changes in the District's OPEB liability and related ratios on pages 48-49, schedule of the District's contributions - OPEB on page 50, schedule of the District's proportionate share of net pension liability on page 51, and schedule of the district's contributions - pension on page 52 be presented to supplement the basic financial statements.
+Accounting principles generally accepted in the United States of America require that the management's discussion and analysis on pages 5A-5H, schedule of revenues, expenditures, and changes in fund balances - budget and actual for the general fund on pages 45-46, schedule of changes in the District's OPEB liability and related ratios on pages 47-48, schedule of the District's contributions - OPEB on page 49, schedule of the District's proportionate share of net pension liability on page 50, schedule of the District's contributions - pension on page 51, and the notes to the required supplementary information on page 52 be presented to supplement the basic financial statements.
 Such information is the responsibility of management and, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.

-We have applied certain limited procedures to the management's discussion and analysis, schedule of changes in the District's OPEB liability and related ratios, schedule of the District's contributions - OPEB, schedule of the District's proportionate share of net pension liability, and schedule of the district's contributions - pension in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
-We do not express an opinion or provide any assurance on the management's discussion and analysis, schedule of changes in the District's OPEB liability and related ratios, schedule of the District's contributions - OPEB, schedule of the District's proportionate share of net pension liability, and schedule of the district's contributions - pension because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.
+We have applied certain limited procedures to the management's discussion and analysis, schedule of changes in the District's OPEB liability and related ratios, schedule of the District's contributions - OPEB, schedule of the District's proportionate share of net pension liability, schedule of the District's contributions - pension, and the notes to the required supplementary information in accordance with GAAS, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
+We do not express an opinion or provide any assurance on the management's discussion and analysis, schedule of changes in the District's OPEB liability and related ratios, schedule of the District's contributions - OPEB, schedule of the District's proportionate share of net pension liability, schedule of the District's contributions - pension, and the notes to the required supplementary information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.